lmcintyre/PluginTemplate/README.md

 ### ```include_UI_project```

 Option to include an ImGui UI testbed project with the generated project.
-Most experienced ImGui or plugin developers do not need this, and new devs also might not if they use [LivePluginLoader](https://github.com/caraxi/livepluginload), but it is a quick and easy way to get a feel for ImGui.
+Most experienced ImGui or plugin developers do not need this, and new devs also might not if they use utilize Dalamud's automatic reloading of developer plugins, but it is a quick and easy way to get a feel for ImGui.

 ### ```include_goat```

 Option to include a goat image in the sample plugin's user interface code.
 This is an example of loading an image as a texture and displaying it in ImGui, so it is useful as example code if that is one of your goals.

-### ```project_style```

-Option to change the C# project style.
-The current sample plugin uses the non-SDK project style, which is arguably more difficult to maintain and is spread across the csproj and AssemblyInfo.cs files.
-The SDK style is modern, more compact, and supports DalamudPackager.

 ### ```use_packager```

 For easier deployment of plugins, [DalamudPackager](https://github.com/goatcorp/dalamudpackager) is an option.
-This option will add the DalamudPackager nuget package to your project, which will produce a deployment-ready `latest.zip` and `project_name.json` file on every build.
+This option will add the DalamudPackager nuget package to your project, which will produce a deployment-ready `latest.zip` and `project_name.json` file on every Release-mode build.

-This option will fail the generation if set to `yes` while  `project_style` is set to `nonSDK`.

 ### ```packager_targets```